Some of the most common client questions we get are about about anti-virus programs, viruses and malware etc. Variations include:

 I will do my best to simplify most of the questions above these in this post.

 - 2. Microsoft Security Essentials.
-MSE is our top recommendation for small businesses running Windows 7 It is simple to learn and and gets a B+ for effectiveness.
+MSE is our top recommendation for those still running Windows 7 It is simple to learn and and gets a B+ for effectiveness.
 It runs lean enough to not slowdown your computer.

 Please beware wary of fake anti-virus programs.
 Generally you were unaware that you installed the fake protection program.
 It will say you have viruses or that you have committed a crime, however it is just a virus scam called “ransom-ware” The fake program will probably ask you for financial investment before promising that it will clean the viruses or absolve you of

 your crimes if you just send them a specified financial transaction in a specified way.
 If you send money it will not help you but normally discovers that it is worse than expected and ask for more money.
 It will likely also offer fake offshore live tech support that will also take your money and not help further.
 To protect yourself from antivirus programs make sure that your know